 65 ABA Section on Litigation, Implicit Bias Initiative, Toolbox, Glossary of Terms (Jan.
+23, 2012), https://w ww.americanbar.org/groups/litigation/initiatives/task-force-implicit-bias/implicit-bias-toolbox/glossary/#23

-23, 2012), https://www.americanbar.org/groups/litigation/initiatives/task-force-implicit-bias/implicit-bias-toolbox/glossary/#23 66 Halaby & Long, supra note 29, at 245 ("Even crediting the existence of implicit bias as well as corresponding concerns over its impact on the administration of justice, one recoils at the dystopian prospect of punishing a lawyer over unconscious behavior.").
+66 Halaby & Long, supra note 29, at 245 ("Even crediting the existence of implicit bias as well as corresponding concerns over its impact on the administration of justice, one recoils at the dystopian prospect of punishing a lawyer over unconscious behavior.").
 See also, McGinnis, supra note 2, at 204-205; Dent, supra note 26, at 144.

 67 See, e.g., Irene Oritseweyinmi Joe, supra note 62 (ABA Model Rule 8.4(g) "addresses explicit attorney bias, but I argue that it also provides a vehicle for those tasked with governing attorney behavior to address implicit bias."); id. at 978n.70 ("[T]he rule's use of 'knows or reasonably should know' arguably includes an understanding and reflection of unconscious bias and its effects.").

-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics February 26, 2021 Page 17 of 36 charges are foreseeable given that ABA Model Rule 8.4(g)'s "proponents repeatedly invoked that concept [of implicit bias] in arguing against any knowledge qualifier at all."
-68
+Letter to Roy Simon, Chair of Committee on Standards of Attorney Conduct, Ellen Yaroshefsky, Chair, COSAC 8.4(g) Subcommittee, and Justin Chu, Brenda Dorsett, and David Schraver January 15, 2021 Page 17 of 36 are foreseeable given that ABA Model Rule 8.4(g)'s "proponents repeatedly invoked that concept [of implicit bias] in arguing against any knowledge qualifier at all."68

-F. Despite its nod to speech concerns, ABA Model Rule 8.4(g) will chill speech and cause lawyers to self-censor in order to avoid grievance complaints.
+G. Despite its nod to speech concerns, ABA Model Rule 8.4(g) will chill speech and cause lawyers to self-censor in order to avoid grievance complaints.